-Officials say Shashikala alias Baby Ramesh Patankar had turned informer and told the police about the Marine Drive constable who was caught with 122 kg of mephedrone as she wanted to teach him a lesson after differences cropped up between them
+Officials say Shashikala alias Baby Ramesh Patankar had told the police about Marine Drive constable who was caught with 122 kg of mephedrone as she wanted to teach him a lesson

 The constable who was caught with 122 kilograms of mephedrone, also known as meow meow and MD, was allegedly sold out by his drug dealer girlfriend, investigations have revealed.